You are here

 Section F.1 of the Graduate School Handbook

-These guidelines formalize a set of expectations, deemed reasonable by the Graduate School, to be used by academic and administrative units at Ohio State to support graduate associates (GAAs, GRAs, and GTAs, collectively referred to hereafter as GAs), fellows and trainees during instances of personal and/or family illness, bereavement, childbirth and adoption as well as other instances that may require time-off.
+These guidelines formalize a set of expectations, strongly encouraged by the Graduate School, to be used by academic and administrative units at Ohio State to support graduate associates (GAAs, GRAs, and GTAs, collectively referred to hereafter as GAs), fellows and trainees during instances of personal and/or family illness, bereavement, childbirth and adoption as well as other instances that may require time-off.
 The specific details of these expectations are found in

 It is impossible to list every life circumstance and every academic situation that an individual graduate student might face.
 It is also impossible to list every situation that a faculty or administrative supervisor might face in a teaching, research, or administrative setting.
 These guidelines recognize that it is important for faculty and administrative supervisors to retain flexibility in working with individual students to determine the most fitting response to a particular student’s situation.
 At the same time,